xweih/kcs_2.0/README.md

 | snow crab (1/2 lb)    |	19.99|
 | dungeness crab (1/2 lb)|19.99|

-2. Additional single items: egg and broccoli
+2. Additional single items: egg and broccoli.

 3. For the ordering option "Build Your Own Seafood Bag", each bag will receive up to 1 corn and 1 potato (2 items in total) for free, if any seafood item is ordered.

 ## Model Updates (KCH 2.0)

-1. The new model incorperate all menu changes described above.
+1. The new model incorperates all menu changes described above.

-2. New items are now available in customer orders: eggs, broccoli
+2. New items are now available in customer orders: eggs, broccoli.

 3. The new model will generate alert when an improper order quantity is entered.
 For example, if a non-integer valued quantity is entered for item "crawfish", the program will stop.

-## The new "build your own seafood bag" price
+## The Twist

+The model presented in this post inherits from the orginal [KCH problem](https://github.com/xweih/kcs), but with a "twist" in the following sense.

+ 1. An additional component in the objective function, i.e., the total cost of a customer-order.
+I apply a discount equivalent to the price of one corn and one potato ($1.30), contingent upon the inclusion of a "build your own bag" seafood item in the order.

+ 2. Specifically, if a "build your own bag" seafood item exists, then applies such discount.
+Otherwise, the discount does not apply.

+## The New "Build Your Own Seafood Bag" Price

+According to what was delineated above, the "Build Your Own Seafood Bag" price with the discount can be computed.
+This price will be used to benchmark the savings resulted from our final optimal solution.

 ```javascript
 # The first corn and potato will be free, if there is a seafood order
 # Reduced the demand quantity of corn and potato by 1, by using a new df